icapps/tree-house-errors/README.md

 ### UnauthorizedError

-extends from ApiError with a preset of status code 401 and UNAUTHORIZED as error.
+Extends from ApiError with a preset of status code 401 and UNAUTHORIZED as error.

 ```javascript
 throw new UnauthorizedError(); // or